VSChina/iot-hub-e2e-diagnostic/README.md

 Connected device value should be updated to 1 in 3-5 minutes.
 Failed message percentage should be 0 and the number of messages processed should be greater than 0.

 ### Failed Messages Percentage
-**Failed messages** is a business logic concept, for example, we could treat a message as invalid if it misses the required fileds or the filed value is not as expected.
+**Failed messages** is a business logic concept, for example, we could treat a message as invalid if it misses the required fields or the field value is not as expected.
 In our sample solution, we treat a message as invalid if 'temperature' field is missing.
 You could re-define the Azure Function per your business need.